JustAnOddPenguin/Microsoft-Intune/App Deployment/App Library/README.md

 ### 5. Patches and Updates
 - **Format:** `Patch_[AppName]_[Version]`
 - **Example:** `Patch_Windows10_21H2`
 - **Description:** Use this format for patches and updates to existing applications or the operating system.
-This helps in maintaining a clear update history.